jtiosue/jtiosue.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a staff research scientist at the Johns Hopkins University Applied Physics Laboratory reseraching quantum information theory, quantum error correction, and quantum sensing.
+I am currently a Senior Researcher at Microsoft Quantum.
 I received my Ph.D. in physics at the University of Maryland, College Park and my B.S. in physics with a minor is computer science at the Massachusetts Institute of Technology.

 ## Publications